thebeansgroup/android-inAppConnect/README.md

     ...
 }
 ```
 Then add the library as one of your dependencies.
-Please replase the [latest-version] with the actual version number e.g. 1.0
+Please replace the [latest-version] with the actual version number e.g. 1.0
 ```kotlin
 dependencies {
     implementation 'com.github.thebeansgroup:android-inAppConnect:[latest-version]'